 For example, a bank may offer you a 0.5% interest rate but lends with 3%.
 That means that they are earning 2.5% more from the transactions.
 With Decentralized Finance, the one with the deposit will gain the total interest instead.

 Another aspect is transactions.
 Often, payment companies dictate fees and rates without anyone being able to change things.
 Now with DeFi as an option, no one has to settle for waiting days for their salary or pay unfair rates set by these entities.

 Other Benefits Provided by DeFi

-Apart from removing the middleman from each transaction process, DeFi has other benefits.
+Apart from removing the middleman from each transaction process, Decentralized finance has other benefits.
 Some examples include: